Paarmita/Comment-box/README.md

 ```
 cd Comment-box
 ```
-* Open terminal in the current folder and to install all dependencies type
+* Open terminal in the current folder and to install all dependencies type and
 ```
 npm install
 ```
+* and cd client folder add npm install in termianl for install dependencies for client
-* Add the db.js file in backend folder.
+* Modify the db.js file in backend folder according to the db name .
 ```
-const secrets = {
+module.exports = {
-  dbUri: 'mongodb://url'
+  dbUri: 'mongodb://localhost:27017/myproject'
 };

-export const getSecret = key => secrets[key];
 ```
 * Now typing to start client and server concurrently
 ```